CraneSoftwrights/board-baseball/design/README.md

 # Design resources

-This is information regarding the SVG design files, what is needed for them, how they are expected to be used, and how to tidy them up in preparation for creating the [`../build`](../build/README.md) directory files and release.
+This is information regarding the SVG design files, what is needed for them, how they are expected to be used, and how to prepare them for creating the [`../burn`](../burn/README.md) directory files and release through the tools found in the [`../build`](../build/README.md).

 ## 1. Development reminders

 ### 1.1 Initiating new SVG work after releasing to QA for testing

-The process of a release creates a number of build files in the [`../build`](../build) directory that reflect the content of the SVG file.
+The process of a release creates a number of burn and print files in the [`../burn`](../burn) directory that reflect the content of the SVG file.

-Thus, as soon as the SVG file is touched, the build files no longer are guaranteed to reflect what is in the SVG.
+Thus, as soon as the SVG file is touched, the burn files no longer are guaranteed to reflect what is in the SVG.

-When starting new work after a snapshot has been moved to QA for testing, be sure to delete all files except the `README.md` file in the [`../burn`](../burn directory).
+When starting new work after a snapshot has been moved to QA for testing, be sure to delete all files except the `README.md` file in the [`../burn` directory](../burn).
 This way anyone visiting the site will find files only in the QA branch and main branch.

 Also, the version number in the SVG file needs to be changed early in two different layers (one for print and one for burn) so there is no confusion regarding the SVG file not reflecting the published files.

 ### 1.2 SVG layers for the physical levels

 The [Inkscape](https://inkscape.org) application helps to manage layers of content.
-The layer menu reveals:
+The "Layers and Objects" panel reveals:
 - layers of print and burn detail content, organized semantically regarding content and use
 - singleton layers used in their own context
 - empty layers representing content levels